HL7/smart-web-messaging/README.md

   * `delete`→ `scratchpad.delete`
 * CDS Hooks suggestion body: used to populate the the payload's `.payload.resource`

-For example, a proposal to update a draft prescription in the context of a CS Hooks request might look like:
+For example, a proposal to update a draft prescription in the context of a CDS Hooks request might look like:

 ```js
 // Update to a better, cheaper alternative prescription